I'm Starving: Why Should I Do Charity? 37: Out of Control (1)

 【Note: Sincerity cannot be faked】 0

 Lin Xiaofan stared at this bizarre task, his temples throbbing.
-Who were these three Prayers?
+Who were the three pray-ers?
 His mother, Su Yuqing, and...
 Old Zhou?
 If he were still alive.
 0

 "We need to get out of here."
-Su Yuqing suddenly turned off the radio.
+Su Yuqing suddenly shut off the radio.
 "The crowd downstairs is getting restless."
 0

-As if to confirm her words, a loud crash of breaking glass and screams erupted from below.
+As if to confirm her words, a loud crash of breaking glass erupted from below, followed by a chorus of screams.
 Lin Xiaofan looked out the window and saw several masked individuals throwing stones at the building's glass doors.
 0

 "Follow me."
-Su Yuqing grabbed him and rushed toward the fire escape.
-"Let's hide in Old Zhou's studio; no one knows about it."
+Su Yuqing grabbed him and dashed toward the fire escape.
+"Let's hide in Old Zhou's studio; no one knows about it there."
 0

-They slipped out of the underground parking lot like fugitives, wearing masks and baseball caps, taking the most inconspicuous bus across the city.
-The advertising screens along the way were filled with related reports; Lin Xiaofan's photo shielding his phone was blown up in every corner.
+They slipped out of the underground parking garage like fugitives, wearing masks and baseball caps, taking the most inconspicuous bus across the city.
+Along the way, advertising screens displayed news reports; Lin Xiaofan’s photo covering his phone was blown up in every corner.
 0

 Old Zhou's studio was hidden in an old district slated for demolition.
 As they pushed open the door, dust particles danced in the sunlight like golden mist.
-An easel was covered with a white cloth, and unfinished paintings were piled in the corner; the smell of turpentine reminded Lin Xiaofan of his father—who used to enjoy working on oil paintings in their garage.
+An easel was draped with a white cloth, and unfinished paintings were piled in a corner; the smell of turpentine reminded Lin Xiaofan of his father—who used to enjoy working on oil paintings in their garage.
 0

 "Look for clues."
 Su Yuqing began rummaging through Old Zhou's drawers.
 "About the mining accident, about your father..."
 0

 Lin Xiaofan's attention was drawn to a stain on the wall.
-As he approached, he realized it wasn't just a stain but rather an edge of a deliberately blacked-out painting.
-He wiped it with his palm, revealing a familiar outline of miners—another variant of "Miner's Son"!
+As he approached, he realized it wasn't just a stain but rather the edge of a painting that had been deliberately painted over in black.
+He wiped it with his palm, revealing a familiar outline of miners—another variant of "Son of a Miner!"
 0

 "Su Yuqing!
 Come look!"
 0

-Together they moved aside the heavy easel, uncovering an iron box hidden in a dark compartment behind it.
-Inside were his father's work ID, several yellowed pay stubs, and an undelivered Report Letter.
+Together they moved aside the heavy easel to reveal an iron box hidden behind it.
+Inside were his father's work ID, several yellowed pay slips, and an unmailed whistleblower letter.
 The paper had become brittle over time, but the handwriting remained clear: 0

-"Provincial Safety Supervision Bureau: The Xishan Mine Disaster was due to human negligence...
-Zhao Tianming ordered falsification of gas monitoring data... withheld compensation for victims... evidence is hidden beneath the paint layers of Zhou Guoan's painting 'Miner's Son'..."
+"Provincial Safety Supervision Bureau: The Xishan mining accident was caused by human negligence...
+Zhao Tianming instructed to tamper with gas monitoring data... withheld compensation for victims... evidence is hidden beneath the paint layers of Zhou Guoan's painting 'Son of a Miner'..."
 0

 The date at the end of the letter made Lin Xiaofan tremble all over—it was the day before his father's "accident."
 0